 Research which types of tobacco products are more heavily used in your area, and emphasize those products in your communications.
-For example, smokeless tobacco is not heavily used in some areas, but it is the primary tobacco product in others.
+For example, smokeless tobacco (such as chew or nicotine pouches) is not heavily used in some areas, but it is the primary tobacco product in others.